AlexGalays/abyssa-js/README.md

 # Abyssa
-A stateful router for single page applications.
+A stateful router library for single page applications, with no dependencies.

 # Content
 * [Introduction](#introduction)